BeersBeardsAndBugs/Mothra/README.md

 # Mothra

-This will be a Django/Python API with a React frontend project for tracking bugs.
+A Flask/Python API with a React frontend project for tracking bugs.

 ## Installing Flask